-Washington DC, also known as District of Columbia, is the capital city of the US.
+Washington DC, also known as the District of Columbia, is the capital city of the US.
 The city was founded in 1791 and was named in honor of George Washington.
-Ever since then, the nation’s capital has seen an influx of residents with the number of population reaching up to 672,000 as of 2015.
+Ever since then, the nation’s capital has seen an influx of residents with the population reaching up to 672,000 as of 2015.
 When you travel to Washington DC, there is a lot to see and do, apart from the White House and other important buildings within the federal district.
 In fact, it is becoming one of the top tourist spots in the US in recent years.

 The neoclassical government buildings, historical monuments, and memorials are scattered throughout the city when you travel to Washington DC.
 Indeed, there is so much reminder of its status as the nation’s capital.
 Despite the rich array of historical monuments, Washington DC firmly lives in the present times.
-There are several bars, restaurants, and hip neighborhoods that appeal to the younger tourists.
+There are several bars, restaurants, and hip neighborhoods that appeal to younger tourists.

 You might have read about Washington DC in the textbooks, but one has to travel to Washington DC to experience what the history tells about.
 Former US President John F. Kennedy once dubbed the city as filled with Southern efficiency coupled with Northern charm.
 This could not have been closer to the truth – it is revered for its astonishing collection of historical monuments and museums that it is considered as a historical trove in the US.
 However, the city also retains its modern features like a vibrant music industry and an expanding nightlife hub.

-The dining scene in Washington DC is one of those aspects about Washington DC that has seen expansive growth over the past few years.
+The dining scene in Washington DC is one of those aspects of Washington DC that has seen expansive growth over the past few years.
 Top chefs like Wolfgang Puck and Jose Andres have now opened their restaurants in Washington DC.
-There are also home-grown chefs that have offered their eclectic culinary talent to the locals and tourists who want to enjoy the food scene in the city.
+There are also homegrown chefs that have offered their eclectic culinary talent to the locals and tourists who want to enjoy the food scene in the city.
 You might plan to travel to Washington DC to see the official sites like the Capitol and White House, but you’ll end up enjoying the local flavor most.

 The neoclassical columned abode and the hallowed shrine is one of the most iconic landmarks in the US, not just in Washington DC.
 Aside from the Lincoln Memorial, there are also several notable sights around the area such as the famed ‘I Have a Dream’ speech by Martin Luther King written on the steps.

 This is another iconic landmark in Washington DC.
-The monument measures at 555 feet in height, which makes it the tallest building within the federal district.
+The monument measures at 555 feet in height, which makes it the tallest building in the federal district.
 The monument took two phases in order to complete the construction of the entire monument.
 You can take the elevator ride to reach the top of the observation deck that offers amazing views of the city.

 Vietnam Veterans Memorial